-The DB Selection Committee could consist of District leadership, administration, staff, Board of Directors representation, and probably Community.
+The DB Selection Committee will consist of District leadership, Facilities staff, Board of Directors representation, and likely include Community representation.

-OAC is a non-voting member of the selection committee and is responsible for managing the DB procurement process.
+OAC is a non-voting member of the selection committee and is responsible for facilitating and managing the DB procurement process.
 OAC will organize, educate, and facilitate the selection committee in its roles, and document the selection process per RCW 39.10.